kvbaurb99/Discord-Clone/README.md

 # Discord Clone App

-Functional Discord Clone App with front-end and back-end
+Functional Discord Clone App with messages, channels, servers and friends featuers.
+All features are shown below.

+## Requirements

+To run your app locally you will have to install Docker Desktop and then you can install and run app with steps below.

 ## Installation and run with Docker